BLUEPRINT PRE-COLLEGE SUMMER IMMERSION

 College Park, MD 20742 | Open To High School Students Entering Grades 9 – 12

-The University of Maryland at South Park is the state’s flagship university, and one of the nation’s preeminent research universities, a global leader in research, entrepreneurship, and innovation.
+The University of Maryland at College Park is the state’s flagship university, and one of the nation’s preeminent research universities, a global leader in research, entrepreneurship, and innovation.
 Founded in 1856 as an agriculture college, the campus covers 1,200 acres of meticulously maintained grounds 7,500 documented trees and garden plantings, and a 400-acre Urban Forest.

 The college is especially noted for its striking red-brick Georgian-style buildings, many fronted with towering white columns.
 McKeldin Mall, in the center of the campus, is the largest academic mall in the nation.